The Library of Alexandria

 Archaeological Discoveries and the Library’s Lost Remains

-While no definitive ruins of the original Library of Alexandria have been found, archaeologists have uncovered parts of the Mouseion complex, ancient lecture halls, and underground rooms believed to have been part of storage facilities or annexes.
+While no definitive ruins of the original Library of Alexandria have been found, archaeologists have uncovered parts of the Mouseion complex, ancient lecture halls, and underground rooms believed to have been storage facilities or annexes.

 Frequently Asked Questions About the Library of Alexandria